Nebraska Medicaid Program

 The CMS website is a good resource at www.cms.gov/ICD10.

 Nebraska Medicaid does not currently require diagnosis codes on dental paper and electronic claims (HIPAA X12 837D) and will not require diagnosis codes with the implementation of ICD-10 on October 1, 2014.
 Claims will not be rejected if a valid diagnosis code(s) is submitted.

 When will testing begin with trading partners?

-Nebraska Medicaid plans to begin ICD-10 electronic transaction testing with trading partners in the first calendar quarter of 2014.
-More details will be published as known.
+Nebraska Medicaid plans to begin ICD-10 electronic transaction testing with trading partners April 1, 2014.
+See Provider Bulletin #14-02 for detailed information.

 Will CMS extend the October 1, 2014, implementation date?
 CMS has announced that there are no plans to extend the compliance date for implementation of ICD-10-CM/PCS; therefore, covered entities should plan to complete the steps required to implement ICD-10-CM/PCS on October 1, 2014.

 How long after the October 1, 2014, ICD-10 compliance date must I continue to report and/or process ICD-9 codes?
 Claims for dates of service prior to October 1, 2014, must be submitted with ICD-9 codes, regardless of the date submitted.
 Please note: